 A change in consumer behaviors

-There is a wave of change when it comes to consumerism: younger generations are becoming the largest group of consumers, values are changing and people are more interested in environmentally friendly and sustainable ways of life.
+There is a wave of change in consumerism: younger generations are becoming the largest group of consumers, values are changing, and people are more interested in environmentally friendly and sustainable ways of life.

-Buying and owning things is not only a strain for the environment, it also takes up storage space and takes away freedom - the freedom that consumers are willing to pay for.
-As one study shows, 78% of millennials would choose to spend their money on experiences, over materialistic goods.
+Buying and owning things is not only a strain on the environment, it also takes up storage space and takes away freedom - the freedom that consumers are willing to pay for.
+As one study shows, 78% of millennials would choose to spend their money on experiences over materialistic goods.

 Quality over quantity

 Unlike retail, with rentals, you don’t have to worry about the number of products and restocking them.
 You can start a profitable business with only a handful of products, and with proper maintenance and care routines, you’ll get your money’s worth and more.
 It’s always easier to start off small and grow as you go - one thing you want to avoid is investing in a large fleet of equipment that doesn’t get used.

 Having the same items on constant rotation, going from one customer to another, means you’ll essentially have an inventory that pays for itself.
 Again, with proper care, you’ll be able to keep your inventory on rotation for a long period of time, making a limitless, healthy profit.